 - Where other organizations seek to change policy and have students complete voter registration forms, SFL is focused on the ideas behind public policy, the philosophy of liberty, and seeks to spread the message of liberty above all else.

 - Where other organizations represent very specific philosophies to justify liberty, SFL seeks to serve as a bridge between these different philosophies.
-We want members of different political parties to discuss what a public policy of liberty means with one another.
+We want members of different political parties to discuss with each other what a public policy of liberty means.
 We want Objectivists and Austrian Economists to work together on strategies for promoting the free market.
 We support a diversity of organizations and philosophies because we believe that what is most important is to bring the range of advocates of liberty together and focus on the 90% they have in common rather than the 10% that they disagree on.

 - Where other organizations support individual students, SFL goes a step further to support student organizations.
 We don’t believe that we need to wait 10 years for students to become leaders of liberty.
 We want students to become leaders today and so provide the resources and training for them to do just that.